samir634/RAG-AI-agent/README.md

 # RAG-AI-agent
-Using CrewAI to create an agent with RAG that can be used to execute workloads
+Using various SDKs to create an agent with RAG that can be used to execute workloads